libauc.losses

 Note

 As CompositionalAUCLoss is built on AUCMLoss, there are also two versions of CompositionalAUCLoss.
-To use v2 version, plesae set version='v2'.
-Otherwise, the default version is v1.
+It is recommended to use v2 version by setting version='v2' to get better performance.

 Note